fibreville/minotaure_php/README.md

-# Minotaure PHP
+# Minotaure PHP - DEPRECATED / OBSOLETE

-# DEPRECATED
+⚠️ Cette version de Minotaure n'est plus maintenue / this version of Minotaure is no longer maintained.
+Nous vous encourageons à utiliser la [nouvelle application Minotaure](https://github.com/uurshin/minotaure) et à y contribuer vos développements.
+We encourage you to use the [new Minotaure app](https://github.com/uurshin/minotaure) and to contribute your code there.

 ## 🇫🇷 Version française
 *English below.*

-### AVERTISSEMENT

-⚠️ Cette version de Minotaure n'est plus maintenue.
-Nous vous encourageons à utiliser la [nouvelle application Minotaure](https://github.com/uurshin/minotaure) et à y contribuer vos développements.

 ### À quoi ça sert ?